iselasoria/py-ls/ls-md/py101/string_methods.md

 ## `.isalnum()`

-This is used to check that the contents of a string are all numeric.
+This is used to check that the contents of a string are all alpha-numeric.

 ```python
 jersey = 'Chicharito14'